Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             assigned here), and the fourth one is for searching Pubmed.
 If you want to detect for multiple strains, just put space between these strains.
-Before running it, please check the species table (species.vXXX.txt) which should be downloaded.
-If the file was not downloaded before, please download it.
+Before running it, please check the species table
+                            (species.v$VERSION.txt) which should be downloaded.
+If
+                            the file was not downloaded before, please download it.
 BE CAREFUL, if the assigned name is with spaces, please put "" at two ends.
-For searching Pubmen, if a specific name is assigned, it may not be able to find the related literatures.
+For searching Pubmen, if a specific name is assigned, it may not be able to find the related literature.
       --query QUERY [QUERY ...], -q QUERY [QUERY ...]
                             Please assign the query protein here.
 The format is
                             $STRAINOFGFF:$START_POINT:$END_POINT:$STRAND.
 If